ecshreve/backend-playground/README.md

 ## Roadmap
 - [ ] Enable GraphQL mutations for User and Todo, write tests
-- [ ] Move grpcserver back over to Postgres
 - [ ] Add a `ProfileImage` field on the `User` model
     - [ ] Spin up LocalStack S3 for image storage
 - [ ] Add Codespaces notes
-- [ ] Look at versioned migrations
 - [ ] Audit tasks.toml and update the README
 - [ ] Rework app configuration, move external configs to folder, and app config to a TOML or YAML file
 - [ ] Figure out a way to log / monitor the graphql requests better.